 One of the things I personally love about Yamaha Fg830 is that it comes with variety of color options.
 These are: Autumn Burst, Black, Natural, Sunburst and Sunset Blue.
 There is even a left handed version of this model.

-While FG830 probably isn't the guitar you want to see yourself playing in 10 years, it sure is a pretty great, if not one of the best, entry-level model.
+While FG830 probably isn't the guitar you want to see yourself playing in 10 years, it sure is a pretty great entry-level model.